By Euro Weekly News Media •

 SLOWLY but surely Torrevieja is building a reputation for herself as a major player in the world of tourism.
 Although the city will never rival the vast Skyscraper Hotel City of Benidorm who depend almost solely upon the hotel trade to survive, Torrevieja has taken a different approach.

 Last year, the Sports Complex opened its doors and with it, a new era of Sports tourism.
-Opportunities for ecology abound with the La Mata Natural Parks,
+Opportunities for ecology abound with the La Mata Natural Parks, Salt Lakes and sand dunes and September will witness Spain’s newest, and one of the most impressive musical conservatories, open.

 On Friday evening, yet another piece of the jigsaw was put into place with the inauguration of the city’s Auditorio-conservatorio Internacional de Música.
-Torrevieja now has two of the most enviable Tourist attractions in
+Torrevieja now has two of the most enviable Tourist attractions in Spain, with the Sports City and the new Conservatory Auditorium.

 Trinidad Miró, Valencia’s Regional Minister of Culture and Sports, officiated over the opening, helped admirably by a rightly proud mayor in the guise of Pedro Hernandez Mateo, who told the invited audience that the auditorium was one of his dreams that he could never have imagined when he first came to office over twenty years ago.